Chapter VI: Student Code of Conduct

 4. Case Resolution Board: The body which hears testimony, reviews evidence, and issues a recommendation of responsibility and outcome when a student contests a charge.
 Case Resolution Board processes differ in cases involving Title IX allegations (e.g. allegations of sexual harassment, sexual misconduct, or other sex/gender-based discrimination).

-• The Case Resolution Board is composed of three voting members empaneled by the Associate Director for Student Conduct from a pool of trained individuals (the “Case Resolution Board Pool”).
+• The Case Resolution Board is composed of three voting members empaneled by the Director for Student Conduct from a pool of trained individuals (the “Case Resolution Board Pool”).
 Case Resolution Board Pool members will participate in mandatory training every two years and on an as-needed basis.
 The three voting members will include:

 • One member from Student Affairs;